Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Authors' contributions

 \section{Authors' contributions}

+A. S. characterized LPE and CVD samples and performed data analysis on the results from all samples.
 H.S. interfaced the quantum emitters with the nanofiber and characterized the LPE hBN.
 B.C.B. undertook materials characterization of the LPE hBN.
 J.C.S, Y.F. and V.B. fabricated the layer-engineered hBN sample under the supervision of S.H. and pre-characterized it.
 S.A. and K.S.T. supplied the theoretical results for the different defects in hBN.
 S.W. and H.H. implemented the set-up for detection of single quantum emitters in layer-engineered hBN.
 A.S.P. and S.M.S. characterized the layer-engineered sample and analysed the data.
 B.C.B. and S.M.S conceived the idea for the experiments.
 S.M.S. supervised the project, analysed the data and wrote the manuscript with input from all the authors.